tedneward/Research/content/reading/garbage-collection.md

     * unreachable (not in use)

     Reading: [Monica Pawlan's original article](http://pawlan.com/monica/articles/refobjs/) | [Java reference types](https://www.kdgregory.com/index.php?page=java.refobj)

+    The above is the JVM terminology; the CLR does not have soft or phantom references, and I've never heard of Python or Ruby having anything beyond weak references, either.

 * **Finalizers**: Blocks of code to be run to assist with object reclamation efforts, for those situations in which just releasing the memory occupied is not sufficient to release all allocated resources (files, connections, locks, etc).
 These need to be run prior to the object's deallocation, since the variable state inside the object is often necessary as part of the resource-deallocation process, but this is usually running on a thread owned by the runtime, which means this is a scenario in which user code is being run on a runtime-owned thread, which raises all sorts of negative possibilities.